IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Troubleshooting-Symptoms.md

 folder: cdp
 ---

 {% include important.html content="To definitively diagnose a problem based on the suggested symptoms, you might need to refer to one or more [system logs and traces](cdp-Troubleshooting-General) particularly the STDERR Node.js log and the file assigned the MSGUSR DD name in the relevant CICS DFHDPLOY job.
-Depending on your familiarity with z/OS and CICS, and your system privileges, you may also need to consult a CICS Systems Programmer to get to the bottom of certain problems." %}
+Depending on your familiarity with z/OS and CICS, and your system privileges, you may also need to consult a CICS systems administrator to get to the bottom of certain problems." %}

 ## Deployment errors